pudly/schmopera-hugo/content/articles/summer-opera-nights-in-palm-beach.md

 ---
-title: Summer Opera Nights in Palm Beach
+title: "Summer Opera Nights in Palm Beach"
 ---

 Floridians often jokingly attest that the weather in their home state offers only two seasons: summer, and hurricane.
 It was fitting, then, that [Palm Beach Opera](/scene/companies/palm-beach-opera/) fans and newcomers alike gathered on a hot, humid evening in late September to enjoy the final installment of the company's newest community outreach series, [Summer Opera Nights](https://pbopera.org/event/operanights/).